-During the years ended December 31, 2021 and 2020, there were no tax effects allocated to any component of Other comprehensive income and there were no reclassifications out of Accumulated other comprehensive loss.
-Substantially all of the Group's Accumulated other comprehensive loss balances for the year ended December 31, 2021 and December 31, 2020 consist of Foreign currency translation loss.
+During the years ended December 31, 2022 and 2021, there were no tax effects allocated to any component of Other comprehensive (loss) income and there were no reclassifications out of Accumulated other comprehensive loss.
+Substantially all of the Group's Accumulated other comprehensive loss balances at December 31, 2022 and December 31, 2021 consist of Foreign currency translation gain and loss respectively.